jessicarush/react-notes/create_react_app.md

 ## Renaming root folder

-If you want to rename the apps root folder (i.e. `myapp` from `npx create-react-app my-app`) rather than renaming the folder in your os gui, use the command line `mv my-app new_name`.
+If you want to rename the app root folder (i.e. `myapp` from `npx create-react-app my-app`), rather than renaming the folder in your os gui, use the command line `mv my-app new_name`.

 ## React version